Ismenama5s/haseeb-qureshi.github.io/_posts/2018-02-19-stablecoins-designing-a-price-stable-cryptocurrency.md

 The best outcome then, is not to try to pick winners early, but rather to encourage the many stablecoin experiments to bear their fruit in the marketplace.

 If crypto has taught us anything, it's that it's very hard to predict the future.
 I suspect there are many more variations on these schemes waiting to be unearthed.
-But whichever stablecoins win in the long run, they will almost certainly build upon one of these fundamental designs.
+But whichever stablecoins win in the long run, they'll almost certainly build on one of these fundamental designs.